- Clinic Coordinator

 What is involved in the study?

 The diagnosis of ALS will need to be confirmed at the Houston Methodist Neurological Institute.
 The medical history and specific data will be obtained through detailed interviews of both the patient and family, and appropriate laboratory tests, an electromyography, and a muscle biopsy will be performed.
 Participants will then attend the ALS Clinic at regular intervals to obtain a range of treatments, counseling, and examinations.
 Clinic personnel with special expertise in caring for patients with ALS include neurologists, nurses, neuropsychologists, social workers, dietitians, speech pathologists, a pulmonary specialist, respiratory, physical and occupational therapists, and representatives from the MDA and ALSA.
-Quantitative assessments of disease progress, including swallowing and speech ability, muscle strength, forced vital capacity, leg function, and finger and arm use, will be performed.
+Quantitative assessments of disease progression, including swallowing and speech ability, muscle strength, forced vital capacity, leg function, and finger and arm use, will be performed.
 Each clinic visit lasts about four to six hours.

 The respiratory system consists of a ventilatory phase (air sacs and bronchial tubes), a circulatory phase where the exchange of gases occurs, and a mechanical phase determined by the muscles of respiration and by the compliance (stiffness) of the lungs.
 Amyotrophic lateral sclerosis may directly or indirectly affect all phases of the respiratory system.
 If there is dysfunction of the mechanical phase of respiration, an ineffective cough may result.
 This will lead to an accumulation of secretions in the bronchial tubes.
-With increasing airway secretions and/or inhalation of particles from the mouth and throat into the lungs, an over-growth of bacteria may develop which leads to infection in the lungs (pneumonia).
-Not only does pneumonia aggravate the ventilatory phase of respiration, it also can cause changes in the circulatory phase of respiration resulting in reductions in blood oxygen levels and a build-up of carbon dioxide.
+With increasing airway secretions and/or inhalation of particles from the mouth and throat into the lungs, an overgrowth of bacteria may develop which leads to infection in the lungs (pneumonia).
+Not only does pneumonia aggravate the ventilatory phase of respiration, but it also can cause changes in the circulatory phase of respiration resulting in reductions in blood oxygen levels and a build-up of carbon dioxide.

 The therapy of respiratory dysfunction in ALS is primarily aimed at general supportive measures.
 Considerations may include ventilatory maneuvers (voluntary or positive pressure) to prevent atelectasis, a cessation of smoking program, instruction in maintaining nutrition and prevention of aspiration, flu vaccinations, and medications to decrease the work of breathing.
 If oral or pharyngeal secretions become excessive, drugs that decrease saliva production or suction devices to remove secretions may be beneficial.
 If low blood oxygen levels are documented, supplemental oxygen is given.
 All infections should be promptly treated with antibiotics.
 As a member of the ALS Team, the role of the pulmonary specialist is to carefully monitor the respiratory status and initiate prompt intervention when needed.
 Careful monitoring of the respiratory system, guidance in ways to lessen complications, and immediate treatment of changes in the respiratory status are critical to the overall care of patients with amyotrophic lateral sclerosis.